esphome/esphome-docs/components/sensor/custom.rst

 However, there's a small problem with that approach: ``loop()`` gets called very often (about 60 times per second).
 If we would publish a new state each time that method is called we would quickly make the node unresponsive.

-So lets fix this, we will use an alternative class to :apiclass:`Component`: :apiclass:`PollingComponent`.
+So lets fix this, we will use an alternative class to :ghsources:`Component <esphome/core/component.h>`: :ghsources:`PollingComponent <esphome/core/component.h>`.
 This class is for situations where you have something that should get called repeatedly with some **update interval**.
-In the code above, we can simply replace :apiclass:`Component` by :apiclass:`PollingComponent` and ``loop()`` by a special method ``update()`` which will be called with an interval we can specify.
+In the code above, we can simply replace :ghsources:`Component <esphome/core/component.h>` by :ghsources:`PollingComponent <esphome/core/component.h>` and
+``loop()`` by a special method ``update()`` which will be called with an interval we can specify.

 .. code-block:: cpp